bridgefoundry/bridgefoundry.github.io/research/proposal.md

 The report will include recommendations on what steps can be taken to tackle the problems illustrated.
 We will also  validate to what extent the report meets the goal, such as a before/after survey measuring individual perspectives/learnings from reading the report.

-The study is being developed and produced in collaboration with tEQuitable,
+The study is being developed and produced in collaboration with [tEQuitable](https://www.tequitable.com/).

 ## About tEQuitable
 [tEQuitable](https://www.tequitable.com/) is an independent, confidential, impartial, and off-the-record service that helps employees explore options for resolving conflicts, problems, or concerns in the workplace.
 They also identify trends and systemic issues in the organization and then recommend constructive changes to the leadership team for resolving systemic issues with a goal of promoting clarity and fairness.